Provincial protected areas include:

 All provincially owned lands included in this plan will be managed under interim guidelines until they are legally protected, or in the case of lands for potential protection, until final decisions are made respecting protection.

-These interim guidelines will be consistently applied by the Department of Natural Resources and Nova Scotia Environment to ensure that the areas included in the plan are managed in a manner consistent with their intended protection.
+These interim guidelines will be consistently applied by the Department of Lands and Forestry and Nova Scotia Environment to ensure that the areas included in the plan are managed in a manner consistent with their intended protection.

 To address site-specific issues or opportunities, some areas included in the plan will also require additional planning and consultation before they are legally protected.
 The areas where this applies are noted in the table at the back of this document.
 This work will refine final protection considerations within the context of this broader plan, and in some cases will include additional public or stakeholder consultation.